chazlarson/sb_gd/README.md

  3. You have created a google group as described here: https://docs.saltbox.dev/reference/google-group-setup/
  4. You have that group address to hand
  5. You have rclone installed
- 6. You are running python 3.8 and have run sudo apt install python3.8-venv -y Probably other python3 works, the assumption is that I can create a venv
+ 6. You are running python 3.8 and have run `sudo apt install python3.8-venv -y`.
+    Probably other python3 works [this was built on a new saltbox install, so the version is whatever that left me with].
+The assumption is that I can create a Python virtual env
- 7. /opt is owned by you and writeable without sudo
+ 7. `/opt` is owned by you and writeable without sudo

 This script is a two-stage thing.

-First run will clone and set up `safire`
+First run will clone and set up `safire`.

-Second run with authenticate safire, then:
+Second run will authenticate `safire`, then:

   1. Create shared drives if needed
      Default is three, "Movies", "Music", "TV"